hillelMerran/DataAnalysis/README.md

 Column | Definition
 --- | -----------
 FILM | The film in question
-?RottenTomatoes | The Rotten Tomatoes Tomatometer score for the film ?RottenTomatoes_User | The Rotten Tomatoes user score for the film Metacritic | The Metacritic critic score for the film Metacritic_User | The Metacritic user score for the film IMDB | The IMDb user score for the film
-Fandango_Stars | The number of stars the film had on its Fandango movie page Fandango_Ratingvalue | The Fandango ratingValue for the film, as pulled from the HTML of each page.
-This is the actual average score the movie obtained.
-Metacritic_user_vote_count | The number of user votes the film had on Metacritic IMDB_user_vote_count | The number of user votes the film had on IMDb ?Fandango_votes | The number of user votes the film had on Fandango
+RottenTomatoes | The Rotten Tomatoes Tomatometer score for the film RottenTomatoes_User | The Rotten Tomatoes user score for the film Metacritic | The Metacritic critic score for the film Metacritic_User | The Metacritic user score for the film IMDB | The IMDb user score for the film Metacritic_user_vote_count | The number of user votes the film had on Metacritic IMDB_user_vote_count | The number of user votes the film had on IMDb